willake/cpu-ray-tracer/README.md

 Toggle `Inspect Traversal` checkbox in the panel will turn into traversal debug mode.
 ![Traversal](./assets/readme/traversal.jpg)
 ## How to configure

+### Aceleration struture
+There are several acceleration structure available.
+To support both pure acceleration structure and top level assceleration strcture, there are two type of scene.
+To switch between different scenes, in `renderer.h`, replace the scene class to either `TLASFileScene` or `FileScene`.

+The first one is `FileScene` class, which supports adding all triangles into a single acceleration structure.
+In `file_scene.h`, there are three definitions: `USE_BVH`, `USE_Grid`, and `USE_KDTree`.
+Uncomment one of them, then the `FileScene` class will load the scene in certain acceleration structure.

+The second is `TLASFileScene` class, which supports each model as an acceleation structure.
+A top-level acceleration structures will includes all of them.
+In `tlas_fil_scene.h`, there are three definitions: `TLAS_USE_BVH`, `TLAS_USE_Grid`, and `TLAS_USE_KDTree`.
+Uncomment one of them, then the `FileScene` class will load the scene in certain acceleration structure.

+For configuring BVH, in `bvh.h` or `tlas_bvh.h`, there is a definition called `SAH`.
+Uncomment it will enable SAH for finding spliting planes for BVH.

 ### Scene
 There are several scenes available in `assets` folder.
 In `renderer.h`, the user can set the path to the scene file and start the program.
 The scene will be loaded automatically.
 A scene template looks like the following